 Great job, Russ.

-Barry Courter, Ross Jackson, Lord Taco.
+Barry Courter, Russ Jackson, Lord Taco.

 I'm Brad Steiner.